Leaner, Smarter AI Cloud Systems

 A Pragmatic Approach

 Our initial focus on pure WASM compilation through the Fidelity framework revealed both the tremendous potential and practical limitations of edge-first development.
-Cloudflare Containers are coming this June.
-Run new types of workloads on our network with an experience that is simple, scalable, global and deeply integrated with Workers.
-This container support fundamentally changes the architectural possibilities, allowing us to deploy traditional .NET F# workloads where they make sense while maintaining WASM’s efficiency advantages where they matter most.
+Cloudflare Containers are in public beta and represents a significant opportunity for sophistication of solution building with the Fidelity framework.
+It allows Cloudflare to support new types of workloads on their network with an experience that is deeply integrated with their Worker ecosystem.
+This container support fundamentally changes the architectural possibilities, allowing us to deploy native F# workloads via unikernels where they make sense, with passing mention that .NET is also a supported option for legacy workloads.

 The architecture now encompasses three complementary execution models:

-2. JavaScript via Fable: Service orchestration and platform API integration
+1. JavaScript via Fable: Service orchestration and platform API integration leveraging Cloudflare’s significant service offerings

-3. Containers for Fidelity & .NET F#: Complex workloads requiring specialized capabilities or a .NET feature that’s unique to customer requirements
+3. Containers for Fidelity Unikernels: Complex workloads requiring specialized capabilities or a specific native library that’s unique to customer requirements

 This pragmatic approach acknowledges that most systems are increasingly real-time and chatty, often holding open long-lived connections, performing tasks in parallel, requiring different compute strategies for different components.